 An underactive thyroid (hypothyroidism) is usually treated by taking daily hormone replacement tablets called levothyroxine.

-Levothyroxine replaces the thyroxine hormone, which your thyroid doesn't make enough of.
+Levothyroxine replaces the thyroxine hormone, which your thyroid does not make enough of.

 You'll initially have regular blood tests until the correct dose of levothyroxine is reached.
 This can take a little while to get right.

 You may start on a low dose of levothyroxine, which may be increased gradually, depending on how your body responds.
-Some people start to feel better soon after beginning treatment, while others don't notice an improvement in their symptoms for several months.
+Some people start to feel better soon after beginning treatment, while others do not notice an improvement in their symptoms for several months.

 Once you're taking the correct dose, you'll usually have a blood test once a year to monitor your hormone levels.

-If blood tests suggest you may have an underactive thyroid, but you don't have any symptoms or they're very mild, you may not need any treatment.
-In these cases, your GP will usually monitor your hormone levels every few months and prescribe levothyroxine if you develop symptoms.
+If blood tests suggest you may have an underactive thyroid, but you do not have any symptoms or they're very mild, you may not need any treatment.
+In these cases, the GP will usually monitor your hormone levels every few months and prescribe levothyroxine if you develop symptoms.

-If you're prescribed levothyroxine, you should take 1 tablet at the same time every day.
-It's usually recommended that you take the tablets in the morning, although some people prefer to take them at night.
+If you're prescribed levothyroxine, you should take it at the same time every day.
+It's usually recommended that you take your tablet (or tablets) in the morning, although some people prefer to take them at night.

 If you forget to take a dose, take it as soon as you remember, if this is within a few hours of your usual time.
-If you don't remember until later than this, skip the dose and take the next dose at the usual time, unless advised otherwise by your doctor.
+If you do not remember until later than this, skip the dose and take the next dose at the usual time, unless advised otherwise by a doctor.

 An underactive thyroid is a lifelong condition, so you'll usually need to take levothyroxine for the rest of your life.

 If you're prescribed levothyroxine because you have an underactive thyroid, you're entitled to a medical exemption certificate.
-This means you don't have to pay for your prescriptions.
+This means you do not have to pay for your prescriptions.
 See getting help with prescription costs for more information on this.

-Levothyroxine doesn't usually have any side effects, because the tablets simply replace a missing hormone.
+Levothyroxine does not usually have any side effects, because the tablets simply replace a missing hormone.

-Tell your doctor if you develop new symptoms while taking levothyroxine.
-You should also let them know if your symptoms get worse or don't improve.
+Tell the doctor if you develop new symptoms while taking levothyroxine.
+You should also let them know if your symptoms get worse or do not improve.

-In the UK, combination therapy – using levothyroxine and triiodothyronine (T3) together – isn't routinely used because there's insufficient evidence to show it's better than using levothyroxine alone (monotherapy).
+In the UK, combination therapy – using levothyroxine and triiodothyronine (T3) together – is not routinely used because there's insufficient evidence to show it's better than using levothyroxine alone (monotherapy).

 However, this type of treatment may sometimes be recommended in cases where a person has a history of thyroid cancer and there's a significant risk of it reoccurring.